This is not how film financing happens - not even close.

-In NY, I went to school with brilliant people whose collective talent has created far too many films to mention, but they include:
+In NY, I grew up with brilliant people whose collective talent has created or been involved far too many films to mention, but they include:

 In Los Angeles, it takes about 5 minutes until you meet someone who wants to be a Film Maker.
 In all honesty, most of them aren't ready to meet people at such a high level, like the ones I knew.

 Potential Film Makers may have great ideas, but don't know how to communicate or pitch them, or what they would even do if they did have a face-to-face meeting with someone so accomplished.